SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/aws/mqtt/readme.md

  #define SUBSCRIBE_QOS             QOS0              //!
 Quality of Service for subscribed topic "SUBSCRIBE_TO_TOPIC"
  #define PUBLISH_QOS               QOS0              //!
 Quality of Service for publish topic "PUBLISH_ON_TOPIC"
  #define PUBLISH_PERIODICITY       30000             //!
 Publish periodicity in milliseconds
  #define ENABLE_POWER_SAVE         1                 //!
-Set this macro to 1 for enabling TA power save.
+Set this macro to 1 for enabling NWP power save.
  ```

 - `SUBSCRIBE_TO_TOPIC` refers to the topic to which the device subscribes.